emicklei/melrose-for-vscode/dev.md

 ## How to publish

+  update version in package.json

   vsce package
-  vsce publish 0.34.1
-  vsce publish minor
+  vsce publish 0.39.0